Articles

 6. AI Makes Teams (and Experiences) More Efficient

-A great example of humanizing marketing with tech is through chatbots.
-According to Boris Jabes, CEO and co-founder of Census, chatbots not only provide better customer experiences, but can make sales, marketing and customer service teams more efficient too.
+A great example of humanizing marketing with tech started with chatbots — and by 2026, these have evolved into full AI agents that autonomously handle complex, multi-step customer interactions.
+According to Boris Jabes, CEO and co-founder of Census, AI-powered automation not only provides better customer experiences, but makes sales, marketing and customer service teams more efficient too.

-“Many businesses are already using chatbots to automate customer service tasks, such as answering common questions, providing customer support, and taking orders – and even more complex ones like fraud detection or financial analysis,” Jabes said.
+“Many businesses are already using chatbots to automate customer service tasks, such as answering common questions, providing customer support, and taking orders - and even more complex ones like fraud detection or financial analysis,” Jabes said.
+Today, AI agents go far beyond scripted chatbots — they can reason about customer context, take autonomous actions across systems, and learn from outcomes to continuously improve.
 “These bots can accomplish these tasks much quicker than humans, so customers can immediately get the answers or assistance they need.
 In addition, bots can work 24/7, so businesses can provide customer service around the clock.
 Using chatbots also frees up time for employees to focus on other crucial tasks, like product development or market research.”

-As we look ahead, there’s plenty of opportunity for organizations to continue to advance their AI capabilities.
+As we look ahead to the second half of 2026 and beyond, the opportunity for organizations to advance their AI capabilities has never been greater.
+The shift from AI-assisted to agentic marketing — where AI agents autonomously plan, execute, and optimize campaigns — represents the next frontier.
 But one thing you can’t forget is the human touch, says Flynn Zaiger, CEO, Online Optimism.

 “As advanced as artificial intelligence has gotten over the past few years, it still needs a human touch to ensure that the world is up to the standards of most marketing clients,” he said.
-“But it’s progressing at a rapid pace, and if you’re in the marketing industry, you need to at least be following along with AI so you understand how to best utilize it in your career.”
+This remains true in the agentic era: AI handles data, decisioning, and execution at scale, but human creativity, empathy, and strategic judgment remain essential.
+The best outcomes come from AI augmenting humans, not replacing them.

 Want to learn more about how marketers are using AI today?
-Check out the Top 4 Enterprise AI Trends for 2022.
+Check out Enterprise AI Trends for 2026.